17th Special Tactics Squadron

 The 17th Special Tactics Squadron is one of the ten Special Tactics Squadrons of United States Air Force Special Operations Command.
 It is garrisoned at Fort Benning, Georgia.

 Overview

 Special Tactics operators with the 17th STS, 24th Special Operations Wing, Air Force Special Operations Command, deploy with special operations forces to provide joint terminal attack control and maximize the impacts of air power by controlling and directing precise strikes to destroy the enemy.
-The squadron's primary mission is to provide special tactics TACPs to the Army's 75th Ranger Regiment for unconventional operations.
+The squadron's primary mission is to provide special tactics Tactical Air Control Party Specialists (TACP) to the Army's 75th Ranger Regiment for unconventional operations.

 Organization

 The 17th STS is made up of a headquarters unit and two operational detachments.
 The headquarters unit is stationed at Fort Benning, Georgia.
 Detachment 1 (Red Team) is stationed at Hunter Army Airfield, Georgia and is attached to 1st Battalion, 75th Ranger Regiment.
 Detachment 2 (Silver Team) is stationed at Fort Lewis, Washington and is attached to the 2d Battalion, 75th Ranger Regiment.

+The squadron is primarily made up of TACP airmen.
+In addition to the TACPs in the unit, there are special reconnaissance airmen, combat controllers, special tactics officers, and combat mission support airmen.

-Each detachment consists of 13 TACPs and one ALO.
+Each detachment consists of 13 TACPs and one Tactical Air Control Party officer (TACP-O).

+They have access to weaponry such as the MK46, M4, MK18, MK17, MK20, and sidearms such as the M9, Glock 19, and M17.